patrickbucher/learning-rust/diary.md

 Publishing a version of it on my personal website might be useful for myself and others, too.

+Concerning the `csvtool`: I finished the `sum-duration` command for now, but there is a lot to do in terms of testing and documentation.
+But at least I can use the tool in production now.

 # Day 69 (2024-06-01)

 As announced yesterday, I started the major refactoring on my `csvtool`.
 I also